Are you scared of the next market crash? Who isn’t?

 5 Steps In

 I don’t consider myself as an expert but as a small time investor, I have learned a lot from the previous market crash that you can get inspiration on how you can protect your investments from a market crash.

 First and foremost, you need to know you where your investments stand now.
 Your investments could be actually on the high-risk profile more than you think there are.

 If you have been investing at 70/30 ratio of stocks and bonds back in the second quarter of 2009, then your investments are probably at the ratio of 90/10% of stocks and bonds today because of the stock market rally since then.
-That means, your stocks value went up faster than the bonds.
+That means the value of your stocks went up faster than the bonds.

 Second, rebalance your investment allocation.
 Allocating assets is absolutely tricky for a lot of investors and even for the experts.
 But as a rule of thumb, you would want to invest in a much lower risk during a market depression.